Response to Climate Change

 World population is expected to continuously increase.
 However, there is a limitation in expansion of farmland areas, and there are concerns over deforestation, etc. caused by expansion of farmland.
 In addition, there is a possibility that farmland areas decrease due to such reasons as an increase in extreme weather caused by climate change.
 Accordingly, stable agricultural production through agricultural materials such as agrochemicals is indispensable for supporting the increased demand for food following the population growth.

-In its “Corporate Vision,” “What we want to be in the future,” and “What we want to be in 2030,” the Nihon Nohyaku Group has set its basic policy of ensuring a steady food supply and improving the quality of life for all through technological innovation, and is committed to contributing to the realization of sustainable society.
+In its “Corporate Vision,” “What we want to be in the future,” and “What we want to be in 2030,” NICHINO Group has set its basic policy of ensuring a steady food supply and improving the quality of life for all through technological innovation, and is committed to contributing to the realization of sustainable society.

 The Group has conducted scenario analysis on risks and opportunities related to climate change that may affect the realization of “What we want to be in 2030,” with reference to the Below 2 °C scenario and the 4 °C scenario.
 Major risks and opportunities are as follows.